vrugtehagel/yozo.ooo/src/docs/components/script/index.md

 Sometimes, a third-party or just seperate script needs to be imported into component logic.
 Both static `import`{js} statements and top-level `await`{js} are not permitted in `<script>`{yz} sections, since the component logic represents a constructor, which should be synchronous.
 This is because elements should be available and usable right away when they're created.
 In other words, the `<script>`{yz} in component definitions is not a `type="module"`{attr} script (and adding that attribute does not turn it into one).
 However, dynamic `import()`{js} statements work as usual and are the recommended way to load a module into a component.

 :::warning
 **Warning:** A pitfall of using `import()`{js} statements is when using relative URLs.
-Since Yozo parses and compiles component definitions client-side, it cannot respect the original URL that your script is located at.
+Since Yozo parses and compiles component definitions client-side, it cannot respect the original URL that your script is located at with regards to relative URLs.
 In other words, relative URLs are resolved against wherever Yozo's script lives.
 Similarly, `import.meta.url`{js} always resolves to Yozo's script's location.
 :::

 So, how does importing work in module scripts?
 The recommended way is to use a dynamic `import()`{js} to load the external module or script and assign it to a property on the state variable [`$`](/docs/components/$/) once ready.
 Then, write logic for both the case where that key is not yet defined and for when it is defined.
 For example: